PortfoliU-Project/PortfoliU-Project/README.md

 - If you are unsure about anything, feel free to open an issue asking for help.

 Thank you for helping to make the PortfoliU repository a positive and welcoming place for all!

+Our goal is to make our tutorials more accessible to people around the world by translating them into different languages.

+# How can I help?

+You can help us by:
+* Adding comments to our existing templates to increase understanding of the code.
+* Adding new open-source and cited templates for others to use.
+* Updating, appending, or creating new tutorials.
+* Adding screenshots of templates in action.
+* Linking to helpful resources.
+* Translating our tutorials into your native language.
+* Have an idea, create an issue and get feedback!